A View to a Kill (1985) | A Bold Zinger

 James Bond (Roger Moore) manages to recover a microchip from the body of a dead double-o agent in the Soviet Union.
 He and MI6 have every reason to believe the microchip belongs to the KGB, but it bears similarities to a microchip company owned by a man named Max Zorin (Christopher Walken).
 Interested in finding out more about the microchip mogul, Bond attends a horse race in which a horse owned by Zorin is entered.
 Zorin’s horses have a high probability of winning these races and Bond wants to know why.
 He and a horse racing expert, Sir Godfrey Tibbet (Patrick Macnee), break into the track after dark to investigate.
 They find some shady operations but nothing to indict Zorin.

 The two of them set off for Zorin’s estate where he occasionally hosts a horse auction.
-For once, Bond arrives using an alias with Tibbet as his servant, however, Zorin is no fool and quickly figures out who Bond is.
+For once, Bond uses an alias with Tibbet as his servant, however, Zorin is no fool and quickly figures out who Bond is.
 Zorin’s right-hand woman, Mayday (Grace Jones) manages to kill Tibbet but Bond escapes to fight another day.
 His determination to find out what Zorin is up to eventually brings him to the San Francisco Bay Area and he meets a state geologist, Stacy Sutton (Tanya Roberts) who has a few bones to pick with Zorin herself.
 Soon enough, all of Zorin’s plans are revealed that he wants to destroy a reservoir on the outskirts of Silicon Valley with the hope that the flood will wipe out all of his microchip competition.

 I had a much lengthier synopsis of the plot written out before my computer crashed and I lost my progress, so I skipped a few things and kept it short this time.
 There’s not much that happens in the opening portion of the film.
 There’s a decent chase sequence through Paris involving Bond and Mayday, but in terms of the actual plot progressing, it’s a bit slow.
-Things really start to pick up more once Bond makes his way to Silicon Valley because the mystery of who Zorin is and what his plans are become more interesting.
+Things really start to pick up more once Bond makes his way to Silicon Valley because the mystery of who Zorin is and what his plans are becomes more interesting.

 The main reason to see A View to a Kill is Zorin.
 Even though this is basically a carbon copy of Goldfinger in terms of plot and characters, Zorin manages to stand out as a devilishly evil antagonist.
 The backstory of him potentially being the result of a genetic experiment carried out by Nazis is intriguing.
 The fact that he is a KGB agent who has gone rogue makes him a more interesting enemy for Bond to deal with.
 His plan, while essentially the same as Goldfinger’s, has much more collateral damage, which elevates his malice.
 There have been plenty of Bond villains with evil plans that involve far more innocent deaths than Zorin’s, however, they usually had a much bigger goal in mind.
 Zorin just wants his microchips to be worth more and he’s willing to wipe out a geographical region and anyone in it to do so, including his own men.
 The scene that has him mowing down his own employees with a machine gun may have upset Roger Moore, but I think it just helps establish how psychotic Zorin is.
 Of course, Christopher Walken’s particular style in his performance adds to the character in ways only Walken can accomplish.